 - The Simpsons loves this trope.

-- After Lisa renounces Christianity and gets a Drunken Montage of signs advertising alternate faiths, including a blinking neon sign labeled "Amish."
+- In "She of Little Faith", Lisa renounces her Christianity and walks past signs advertising alternate faiths, including a blinking neon sign labeled "Amish."

 - Formed the basis of a musical number in the animated feature Gay Purr-ee.

 - The song "It's Tough to Be a God" in The Road to El Dorado turns into this.